pabdelhay/django-heroku-template-pabdelhay/README.md

-# django-heroku-template-pabdelhay
+# A pre configured Django template for beginners.

-A configured django template for deploying on heroku
+## Ready to use on heroku.